Claymills Pumping Station

 What's happening at Claymills?

-Severn Trent Water have signed an agreement with the Environment Agency in the form of a WINEP (more on this later).
+Severn Trent Water have signed an agreement with the Environment Agency in the form of a WINEP (Water Industry National Environment Programme) Agreement.
 They have agreed to deliver a range of habitat improvement works across Claymills to increase biodiversity and enhance priority habitats.

 TTTV have been asked by Severn Trent Water to deliver these improvements.

-Have a look below to see some of the proposals we are aiming to deliver over the next 18 months
+Have a look below to see some of the proposals we have delivered in 2023.

 Grassland enhancement